Lawless Valley (1938 film)

 Lawless Valley is a 1938 American Western film directed by David Howard from a screenplay by Oliver Drake, based on the short story "No Law in Shadow Valley" by W. C. Tuttle.
-Produced and distributed by RKO Radio Pictures, it opened on November 4, 1937.
-The film stars George O'Brien and Kay Sutton.
+Produced and distributed by RKO Radio Pictures, it opened on November 4, 1938.
+The film stars George O'Brien, Kay Sutton and Fred Kohler.
+Kohler died one week before the film's release.